Sahiwal Coal Power Project to be completed six months earlier: CM

 -

-Sahiwal Coal Power Project to be completed six months earlier: CMFebruary 10, 2017Print : Lahore
+Sahiwal Coal Power Project to be completed six months earlier: CMFebruary 10, 2017Print : National

 The chief minister applauded him and his team for their fast pace of work on 1,320MW coal project.
 Addressing on the occasion, the chief minister said the project would be a precedent of high speed and standard as none of such projects had been established before in such short span of time with that much electricity production capacity.